CURRENT NEWS

 CHANGE REGARDING CONVERSION REFUND CHECKS

-In a case converted from Chapter 13 to Chapter 7, and after payment of any required fees and costs, the Chapter 13 Trustee issues a refund check (“Conversion Refund Check”) to the Chapter 7 Trustee for estate funds as required by FRBP 1019(4).
+In a case converted from Chapter 13 to Chapter 7, and after payment of any required fees and costs, the Chapter 13 Trustee issues a refund check (“Conversion Refund Check”) to the debtor.
+Any Conversion Refund Check remaining unpaid after 90 days from the date of the check will be canceled and paid to the Bankruptcy Clerk pursuant to 11 U.S.C. § 347(a).
+The Chapter 13 Trustee encourages debtors to seek legal advice from their attorneys and handle Conversion Refund Checks in a timely manner before the funds are paid to the Clerk as stated above.

 CHANGE REGARDING CERTIFICATES OF PLAN COMPLETION